sergueik/puppetmaster_vagrant/README.md

 Note
 ----
-Some of the configuration ported from [Building a Test Puppet Master With Vagrant](http://grahamgilbert.com/blog/2013/02/13/building-a-test-puppet-master-with-vagrant/)
+Some of the configuration ported from [Building a Test Puppet Master With Vagrant](http://grahamgilbert.com/blog/2013/02/13/building-a-test-puppet-master-with-vagrant/) .
+See also [A modern Puppet Master from scratch](http://stdout.no/a-modern-puppet-master-from-scratch/)